whassani/objecta-labs/docs/overview.md

-# AgentForge Platform Overview
+# ObjectaLabs Platform Overview

-## What is AgentForge?
+## What is ObjectaLabs?

-AgentForge is a comprehensive SaaS platform designed to democratize AI agent creation.
+ObjectaLabs is a comprehensive SaaS platform designed to democratize AI agent creation.
 We enable businesses to build, deploy, and manage customized AI agents without requiring extensive technical expertise or AI knowledge.

 ## Core Value Proposition